 Brewery Tour (3 hours)

 Asheville has more microbreweries per capita than anywhere else in the US.
-It’s safe to say that Asheville is the reigning champion of the craft brewery scene in the US.
+It’s safe to say that Asheville is the reigning champion of the US’s craft brewery scene.
 So if you’re coming to Asheville, you have to try some beer.
 Since you’re short on time in Asheville, you can choose to do a tour with a company like Asheville Brewing Tour and sample a few different breweries, or you can park yourself at one brewery and chill for a few hours.
 If you’re opting for the chill option (that’s what I would be doing), some great options are Wedge Brewing Company and New Belgium Brewing Company.

 If you did the foraging tour, end your day at one of the partnered restaurants and feast on your free appetizer.
 If you opted out of the foraging tour, check out one of these top-rated restaurants in downtown Asheville.

 Farm Burger Asheville – Hip locally sourced grass-fed burgers.

-This is a jam-packed itinerary of nature activities, all centered around one area, the scenic Pisgah National Forest.
+This is a jam-packed itinerary of nature activities centered around one area, the scenic Pisgah National Forest.
 I have included two hikes to suit two preferences, a longer one (Looking Glass Rock) and a short one (Moore Cove Falls).
 It’s probably best you choose one of the hikes based on how much you want to do.
 If traveling with young kids, I would cut out Looking Glass Rock Hike.